Avocado Salsa (salsa de aguacate)

 DIRECTIONS:

-- Heat the skillet over medium high heat and place the tomatillos, jalapeños and the unpeeled clove of garlic in the pan.
+- Heat the skillet over medium high heat and spray with nonstick vegetable spray.
+Arrange the tomatillos, jalapeños and the 1 clove garlic (skin on) in the pan.
 Cook the vegetables for about 5-6 minutes or until they start to blister and become fragrant.
-Use a pair of tongs and flip the vegetables over.
-Continue to cook for 2-3 more minutes and remove from heat.

 - Remove the skin from the blistered garlic and discard.
 Transfer the tomatillos, jalapeño and garlic to the bowl of a food processor.
 Pulse several times until fairly smooth.